- Serum B12 Levels

 If you get your B12 level checked, please note that eating seaweeds can falsely inflate B12 levels.
 Methods for determining B12 levels do not distinguish between B12 and some inactive B12 analogues.
 Many seaweeds contain a variety of inactive B12 analogues.
 Someone who is eating large amounts of seaweed may have serum B12 levels well above normal, but much of it could be inactive B12 analogues.

 Some doctors recommend that all adults over age 45 have their homocysteine levels checked in order to catch a genetic predisposition to high homocysteine, which can often be successfully treated.
 It is best to ensure a reliable source of B12 and folic acid for a few weeks prior to the test.
-Otherwise, high homocysteine will not tell you whether you have a genetic predisposition, or if it was simply from a lack of B12 or folic acid in your diet.
-On the other hand, high homocysteine after a period of adequate B12 and folic acid intake shows that something else is a problem.
+Otherwise, an elevated homocysteine level will not be helpful in determining if it’s due to a lack of B12 or folate in your diet, as distinct from a genetic predisposition, poor kidney function, or a different reason.

 Methylmalonic Acid: Most Specific Test for B12 Status